- Account-based marketing is a strategic sales and marketing technique that engages and converts highly-targeted audiences.

 - Organizational structure and buying teams

-You can look for this information on their website or in press releases and annual company reports.
+This information can be accessed on their website or in press releases and annual company reports.

 Remember, your biggest goal is to identify and get access to the key decision makers of your target accounts.
 Once you find it out, you can use it to run integrated ad campaigns with your B2B marketing team.